mindfalls/fairfight-muay-thai/README.md

 Just below the "Send us a message" part is an additional photograph showing some of the trainers in their victory pose.

+## User Stories:

+### First-Time Users :

+As a first-time user, I would like to know straight away which city the gym is located.

+As a first-time user, I would like to know a little history and background information about Muay Thai.

+As a first-time user, I would like to easily contact the gym for more information.

+As a first-time user, I would like to know more about the trainers.

+As a first-time user, I would like to be able to easily find the contact information such as phone and email and the complete address of the gym.

+As a first-time user, I would like to see the membership prices and weekly schedules.

+As a first-time user, I would like to be able to locate the gym easily.

+### Returning Users :

+As a returning user, I would like to be able to contact the gym easily if I need more information.

+As a returning user, I would like to be able to see the weekly schedules and the different classes offered.

+As a returning user, I would like to find the gym on different social media sites.

+### Site Owner :

+As a site owner, I want my users to be able to locate the gym easily.

+As a site owner, I want my users to be able to find the gym’s contact details and complete address easily.

+As a site owner, I would like my users to be able to contact us for more information.

+As a site owner, I would like the membership prices, schedules, and different training classes to be readily available for our users.

+As a site owner, I would like my users to know who our trainers are.

 ## Testing :

 The WC3C Markup Validation Service was used to test and validate teh HTML and CSS of the website.